Approval and Underwriting

 • Prequalification

-Prequalification is an early estimate of borrowing fit based on limited information rather than a final approval decision.
+Early estimate of borrowing fit based on limited information before full underwriting.

 • Pre-Approval

-Pre-approval is a stronger preliminary lending signal than prequalification, but it is still not final approval.
+Stronger early lending signal than prequalification, but still short of final approval.

 • Creditworthiness